zordius/fluxex/README.md

 So far we do not include these in the example, but ....coming soon!

-* extra for service middleware
+* extra for service middleware.
-* example to cache the service
+* example to cache the service.
-* example to cancel previous service call
+* example to cancel previous service call.

 Difference with Flux
 --------------------